kcc343/kcc343/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Kelly and I'm a University of Washington-Bothell student I have been coding since middle school, starting with HTML.
+My name is Kelly and I'm a recent universtiy graduate from the University of Washington-Bothell I have been coding since middle school, starting with HTML.
 - 🔭 I’m currently working on [Fullstackopen Exercises](https://github.com/kcc343/kcc343-FullStackExercises)
 - 🌱 I’m currently learning ReactJS (communicating with the server) and pull requests.
 - 😄 Pronouns: she/her